Self-hosted agent security model

 The Airplane platform and API continues to serve as a central coordination hub for self-hosted

 agents.
-Agents are configured with an API key, which allow agents to communicate with the Airplane
+Agents are configured with an API key, which allows agents and task runners to communicate

 Task execution